emmorts/SignalSharp/docs/docs/algorithms/kalman-filter.md

 # Kalman Filter

 The Kalman filter is a powerful algorithm for estimating the state of a linear dynamic system from a series of noisy measurements.
 It is widely used in control systems, navigation, and time series analysis.
-This document provides detailed information about the Kalman filter, including its mathematical foundation, common use cases, and practical examples.

-## Overview

 The Kalman filter is an optimal recursive algorithm that estimates the state of a linear dynamic system from a series of noisy measurements.
-It operates in two steps: prediction and update.
+It operates in two steps: *prediction* and *update*.
 During the prediction step, the filter estimates the state at the next time step.
 During the update step, it adjusts this prediction based on the new measurement.

 ### Mathematical Foundation